-We gorged on udon noodles until we could hardly walk round the gardens in Takamatsu, Japan.
+During our recent Japan trip, we spent one day in Takamatsu.
+We gorged on udon noodles until we could hardly walk round the gardens.
 This is obviously an excellent way to spend an afternoon.

 Takamatsu isn’t somewhere we’d ever heard of.
-We’ve actually never heard of anyone going there.
+Nor had we actually never heard of anyone going there.
 But it was on our way back from an incredible long weekend on the art island of Naoshima and our friend Tom was in charge of our lives and knew we would like it so off we went.

 We had lunch at Ueharayahonten (try saying that after several glasses of sake) and nearly died of overeating in the best possible way.

 It’s a sort of self-service affair, where you pop your own noodles in boiling water, choose your toppings and add your tempura-battered sides.
 This process would be absolutely baffling if you didn’t have a Japanese speaker with you, but someone would definitely come and explain what to do through the medium of mime.
 And bowing.